Scroll down to pay in a different currency.

 Prefer to pay in a different currency?

-Go here to pay in euros.
+Go here to pay in AUD.

 Dennis Leri (1945-2016) was a Feldenkrais Practitioner and Trainer with worldwide experience presenting the Feldenkrais Method® in training programs, seminars, and workshops.
 He graduated from the first professional American training (1975-1977) and apprenticed with Dr. Feldenkrais at the Feldenkrais Institute in Tel-Aviv, Israel.
 He taught the Method for over forty years.